CityTropes/Arduino_basics/README.md

 **7. Analog_Joystick_And_IR_Receiver**

-7.a) **Analog_Joystick_Module**: : basic code for an analog joystick (basically potentiometers that return analog values) that reads full X-Y values (connected to board's analog in) + button press (connected to digital).
+7.a) **Analog_Joystick_Module**: basic code for an analog joystick (basically potentiometers that return analog values) that reads full X-Y values (connected to board's analog in) + button press (connected to digital).
 Output values from 0 to 1024 to the Serial Monitor.

 <p align="center">
   <img src="https://github.com/CityTropes/Arduino_basics/blob/2b858fea2df94c348802aa8320c6d2ca78dca4c0/media/joystick.jpg" />
 </p>

+7.b) **Analog_Joystick_Controlling_Leds**: code lets analog joystick fully control leds.
+Pressing up, down, left or right will turn on the corresponding lights (with 360° control to select multiple lights).
+You can also increase/descrease brightness by moving the joystick further from the center position.
+Pressing the joystick (button press) powers on all the lights.

-7.b) **IR_Receiver_Module (and remote control)**: program that checks if IR-signal is received.
+7.c) **IR_Receiver_Module (and remote control)**: program that checks if IR-signal is received.
 If so, sends the name of the corresponding button press to the Serial Monitor.
 Uses header file for key bindings.

 <br>